Apr Band Cost Comparator

 26% to 30%

 High-rate territory, typically seen on unsecured bad credit products for borrowers with serious adverse history, or on short-term lending products.
 At these rates the total interest cost over five or more years is substantial.
-Borrowers in this band are often better served by a secured product if they have sufficient equity, or by waiting and improving their credit profile before applying.
+Borrowers in this band may want to compare whether a secured product is available at a lower rate, while weighing the additional risk that a secured loan places on their home if repayments are not maintained.

 These descriptions are illustrative.
 Actual rates vary by lender, product type, loan amount, term, and market conditions.
 The rates any individual is offered depend on their specific credit profile, affordability assessment, and the lender’s current criteria.
 Our guide to whether bad credit loans are a good idea covers how to weigh rate levels against borrowing purpose in more detail.